Clastify logo

 Gamma rays< 10⁻¹¹Highly penetrating; ionising; tissue damage risk

-X-rays are a lovely nature-of-science example.
+X-rays give a lovely nature-of-science example.
 Wilhelm Röntgen noticed unexpected fluorescence near a gas discharge tube and investigated it rather than dismissing it.
-The new radiation penetrated materials opaque to visible light and was quickly used for medical imaging.
-The lesson is not “luck is enough”; careful attention to an anomaly can open a new area of physics.
+The new radiation passed through materials opaque to visible light and was quickly used for medical imaging.
+The lesson is not “luck is enough”; careful attention to an anomaly can open up a new area of physics.

 Two wave families, one wave model

-A mechanical wave needs a material medium because particles in that medium carry the disturbance by moving or deforming.
+A mechanical wave needs a material medium.
+Its disturbance is passed along by the motion or deformation of particles in that medium.
 Sound in air, waves on a string and seismic waves are mechanical waves.

-An electromagnetic wave is different: oscillating fields carry it, so it can travel through a vacuum.
+An electromagnetic wave is different: it is carried by oscillating fields and can travel through a vacuum.
 Both types transfer energy.
 Both can be described using wavelength, frequency, period, amplitude and speed.
-They can also reflect, refract, diffract and superpose, although those behaviours are developed more fully in later wave topics.
+They can also reflect, refract, diffract and superpose, although those behaviours are treated more fully in later wave topics.

 Comparison of mechanical and electromagnetic waves.